 This page contains iOS Shortcuts that I have created to help in studying the scriptures.
 These Shortcuts are for the iPhone and iPad.
 Android does not have a Shortcut equivalent.

 To download a Shortcut you must be on your iPhone or iPad.
-If you are viewing this from your desktop you will need to open this website on your mobile device.
+If you are viewing this from your desktop you will need to open this website on your mobile device to download a Shortcut.

 If you want to change some of the actions, I suggest that you create a copy of the Shortcut before making changes.
 To create a copy of a Shortcut hold your finger on a Shortcut until the Shortcuts begin to wiggle and a short menu pops up, release your finger and tap on the “duplicate”.

-Each Shortcut is designated as a “Shortcut” or “Widget.”
+Each of the following Shortcuts are designated as a “Shortcut” or “Widget.”

-Widget’s are run from your widgets on your Home Screen.
+Widgets are run from the widget section on your Home Screen.

 In the Gospel Library selecting a verse and using either the Copy command or Share/Copy command, will result in only the verse being copied.

-If you use Share/(and another app) commands the reference, verse, and link will be provided.
+If you use the Share/(and app name) action the reference, verse, and link will be provided.
 However, the order of the three items and the appearance will vary depending on the app.
 This Shortcut puts the information in a logical order that is easier to read.

 The Shortcut will do the following: